devsecopsgirl/internship-appsecco/docs/Ubuntu-server-VM-setup.md

 ![](Images/2020-08-18_22-14.png)

- Configuration of the network is done from here and leave it default if no changes.
+ Configuration of the network is done from here and leave it to default if no changes.

  Select `Done` and press `Enter`.